sourceduty/Business_Blog/README.md

 # Business_Blog
-Software concept for automated business log or blog.
+📰 Software concept for automated business log or weblog.